-The contest features 12 categories (in 2012; earlier years had different categories) and entries can include a wide range of health coverage including public health, consumer health, medical research, the business of health care and health ethics.
+The contest features 12 categories (earlier years had different categories) and entries can include a wide range of health coverage including public health, consumer health, medical research, the business of health care and health ethics.

 Contest entrants fill out a questionnaire that details how they reported the work they are submitting.
 AHCJ posts those questionnaires with the entries, allowing other journalists to learn about new sources, get story ideas and do similar reporting in their own communities.

 Awards for Excellence in Health Care Journalism: 2011 winners